ibm-cloud-docs/cis-cli-plugin/cis-cli-plugin.md

    - `1d` means `1 day`
    - `1m` means `1 month`
    - `1y` means `1 year`
-- **--development-mode**: (Optional) Bypass all edge caches and send traffic toward your origin servers.
+- **--development-mode**: Bypass all edge caches and send traffic toward your origin servers.
-- **--serve-stale-content**: (Optional) Continue serving cached content to users when origin servers are offline, even if the content has expired.
+- **--serve-stale-content**: Continue serving cached content to users when origin servers are offline, even if the content has expired.
-- **--query-string-sort**: (Optional) In the cache, CIS treats files with the same query strings as the same file, regardless of the order of the query strings.
+- **--query-string-sort**: In the cache, CIS treats files with the same query strings as the same file, regardless of the order of the query strings.
-- **-i, --instance**: (Optional) Instance name.
+- **-i, --instance**: Instance name.
 If not set, the context instance specified by `ibmcloud cis instance-set` is used.
-- **--output**: (Optional) Specify output format, only JSON is supported now.
+- **--output**: Specify output format, only JSON is supported now.

 #### Examples
 {: #update-cache-examples}